zailic/nanvc/README.md

 - vault api version - if not passed in, defaults to NANVC_VAULT_API_VERSION environment variable, otherwise is set internaly to 'v1'

 ### ES5
+The "callback hell" sample above is purely demonstrative:

 ```javascript
 var VaultClient = require('nanvc');
 var vault = new VaultClient('http://vault.local:8200');